IoT in transport and logistics

 A deeper look at the problem

 The fleet manager traces the alert to one of the vehicles near Frankfurt.
-When they zoom in, Azure Maps dynamically renders greater levels of detail, including city names and major highways.
+When they zoom in, Azure Maps dynamically renders greater levels of detail, including city names and major motorways.

 A real-time view of routes in Frankfurt